ssmirr/appdev-chapters/refactoring-fortune-teller-with-dynamic-routes.md

 # etc
 ```

 Fortunately, you do.
-I have created a class called `Zodiac`, and I defined a class-level method called `list` which returns that exact hash above[^could_you].
+I've created a class called `Zodiac`, and I gave it class-level method called `list` which returns that exact hash above[^could_you].

 [^could_you]: Can you define a class and a class-level method like this?
 You ought to be able to, with what you've learned about [Our own classes](https://chapters.firstdraft.com/chapters/769) and [Hashes](https://chapters.firstdraft.com/chapters/767).